 Kate is a Certified Dog Trainer and Behaviour Specialist from the International Academy of Canine Trainers.

 Kate knew at a very young age that working with animals was her dream.
 In her early adulthood she started working at a local animal shelter and discovered her interest in dog behaviour and training.
-After working for the SPCA for 3 years, Kate, a mother of two young girls, began to pursue her dream of starting a dog rescue called Loveabull Rescue Society.
-She is now the Founder and President of Loveabull.
+After working for the SPCA for 3 years, Kate, a mother of two young girls, began to pursue her dream of being a dog trainer.

-After many years of working alongside a number of trainers, hands on experience with her rescue, and self study, Kate felt she needed to take her training to the next level.
+After many years of working alongside a number of trainers and self study, Kate felt she needed to take her training to the next level.
 Kate completed Dog Behavior and Training Level 1, and Canine Behavior Specialist-Level 2 certifications at the International Academy of Canine Trainers.
-Kate combines her experience and knowledge with positive reinforcement and behaviour modification techniques to enhance the lives of client dogs and rescue dogs.
-Kate is a valuable member of the training team.

 Mitsue (Mits) has always loved animals.
 She came to Canada 20 years ago with her Canadian husband.
 Mits started working with dogs after graduating as a certified dog trainer from the International Academy of Canine Trainers in August of 2011.
 Mitsue completed her certification with high marks and was hired by Amber immediately upon graduation, to work in the dog daycare and to assist with clients in puppy classes.
 Her knowledge, experience, friendly smile and personable approach to clients makes Mitsue a valuable member of our training team.
 Mitsue currently assists puppy classes on Wednesday nights as well as Saturday classes when needed.
 Mits also works at Fido Freedom Dog Daycare located at the Training Center.